 Intrauterine devices are inserted into the uterus and last for a number of years.
 There are two types of intrauterine devices: those that release hormones, and those that contain copper.
 Intrauterine devices are over 99% effective at preventing pregnancy.

 Hormone intrauterine devices (also known as IUS) are inserted into the uterus by a gynaecologist and prevent pregnancy for 3-5 years.
 Hormone intrauterine devices reduce the flow of your periods and may even stop your periods completely.
 The Mirena lasts five years and costs around 180 Euro.
 The Jaydess is used in women who have not given birth before, and it costs around 145 Euro and lasts three years.

 How to get an intrauterine device in Malta: Most gynaecologists in Malta and Gozo insert IUDs in their private clinics.
 Contact us if you want information on gynaecologists who provide this service.
-The total cost of the IUD, clinic fees, and doctors' fees is usually in the region of 300 Euro for hormone IUDs.
+The total cost to have a hormone IUD fitted, including clinic fees and doctors' fees, is usually in the region of 300 Euro.
 Copper IUDs are less expensive.
 Women who suffer from heavy periods may in certain cases be able to have a hormone IUD free of charge on the national health service.
 If you think you are eligible, contact a GP (family doctor) and ask for a referral to Mater Dei Hospital.
 Eligibility is determined the national health service and we will not be able to tell you whether you are eligible or not.

 How to get the hormone implants in Malta: The hormone implants are only inserted (and removed) in private gynaecology clinics.
 The Implanon NXT is available in Malta, it lasts around three years, and costs around 185 Euro, excluding clinic and doctor fees.
 Contact us if you want information on gynaecologists who provide this service.